blackappsolutions/core-content-jobs/README-technical.md

 You can set these variables in the docker ecosystem
   * in some docker-compose file like `global/deployment/docker/compose/default.yml` or
   * `apps/cae/docker/cae-preview/Dockerfile` directly (no other chance on CMCC-S).
----
-  To make this extension work, you need to create a separate `content-sync`-admin-user, which creates a new version of each active ContentSync-Resource after a job run.
-You can provide the users name/pass with the following variables in the system environment or application.properties:
-  * `CONTENTJOBS_USER` | `content-jobs.user=` and
-  * `CONTENTJOBS_PASS` | `content-jobs.pass=`

-  !!!
-IF THIS USER WAS NOT SET-UP, THE CAE WILL NOT BOOT !!!
-  ---

 ## Integration into the CoreMedia Blueprints